mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/19_load_task_request_parameters_regular_mode.md

 ![override sync](images/load_task_override_sync_mode.png)

-The following options can selected to override the Sync mode:
+The following options can be selected to override the Sync mode:

 - **Do not Sync Source Data**, get the data from Fabric and do not access the source environment.
 - **Request Up to Date Entity**, set the Sync mode of the task's execution to [Force](https://github.com/k2view-academy/K2View-Academy/blob/Academy_6.4_TDM/articles/TDM/tdm_gui/articles/14_sync_LU_instance/02_sync_modes.md) to get the most updated data of the processed entities.
 Testers can select this option only if their **Read** [role](10_environment_roles_tab.md#role-permissions) enables it.